Akhil66624/Stock-Prize-Prediction---Deepcraft/README.md

 # Ensure following libraries/frameworks are installed
 You can install all of the required libraries at once using the following command:
-{pip install pandas matplotlib numpy scikit-learn tensorflow}
+'pip install pandas matplotlib numpy scikit-learn tensorflow'